polymerchm/rpi-doorbot/README.md

 ## basic concepts

-The thee daemon, **reader**, **doorlock**, and **doorswitch** use redis pubsub.listen() in a for loop to wait for messages that represent incoming data.
+A set of  5 daemons use redis pubsub.listen() in a for loop to wait for messages that represent incoming data.

-64-bit Raspian
+64-bit Raspian is needed for VSCode to work for remote editing/debugging

 ### redis for state management
 - holds time of last reboot
 - holds a list a valid keyfobs
 - hold time of last fob list refresh
-- holds type of role
-- holds role object info
 - holds serial number info for RPI
-- holds list of last valid keyfob codes
-- holds list of most recent invalid keyfob codes
-- hold value of read keycode and timestamp or ""
 - hold the time of the last reboot
+- redis pubsub capabilty used for interprocess communication

 ---

+## Daemons

 ### Flask based api

-- mimics esp32-doorbot api for calls to MMS to get user info
+- mimics esp32-doorbot api for calls to doorbot server to get user info
 - mustache-based user interface w/ admin password for local control
 - provides status and other info